MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Write-Output.md

 By default, the `Write-Output` cmdlet always enumerates its output.
 The **NoEnumerate** parameter suppresses the default behavior, and prevents `Write-Output` from enumerating output.
-The **NoEnumerate** parameter has no effect on collections that were created by wrapping commands in parentheses, because the parentheses force enumeration.
+The **NoEnumerate** parameter has no effect if the command is wrapped in parentheses, because the parentheses force enumeration.
+For example, `(Write-Output 1,2,3)` will still enumerate the array.

 > [!NOTE]
 > This switch only works correctly with PowerShell Core 6.2 and newer.
 On older versions of